Figures on a Beach: History

 Anthony Kaczynski went on to form Fireking, originally with Michael Smith.
 Fireking has released two albums to date, Live a Little, Love a Little in 2001, and the double-album Double Trouble in 2015, as well as contributing tracks to tribute albums for Sloan and Matthew Sweet.
 Kaczynski produced and played on Trusty Sidekick's 2013 album The Friends of Trusty Sidekick, and also sings seven songs on Gymnasium's 2022 album Hansen's Pop'N'Rock Music '22.

-Michael Smith, aka Smitt E. Smitty, went on to form Smitt E. Smitty & the Fezztones in 2017, and play drums in Little Billy Lost with Fred Pineau of the Atlantics.
+Michael Smith, a.k.a.
+Smitt E. Smitty, went on to form Smitt E. Smitty & the Fezztones in 2017, and play drums in Little Billy Lost with Fred Pineau of the Atlantics.
 Smitt E. Smitty & the Fezztones have released one full album titled Just a Modern Guy in 2018, as well as a number of singles, and a number of singles from Little Billy Lost too.
 Both bands are currently on Rock Garden Records.

 As well as carving out a successful career as a DJ in Boston and Cambridge, most notably at beloved nightspot ManRay, Chris Ewen went on to form Future Bible Heroes, a collaboration with Stephin Merritt and Claudia Gonson from The Magnetic Fields.
 Anthony Kaczynski was brought in to perform Merritt's vocals and played guitar and bass on Future Bible Heroes' 2013 tour in support of their album Partygoing, which Merritt opted to skip.
 Ewen and Kaczynski joined the Magnetic Fields for their 2017 tour for Merritt's 50 Song Memoir.
 In 2022, they became full members of The Magnetic Fields and toured the USA and Europe, and have continued touring through 2023, with an upcoming European tour scheduled for November 2023, and a tour celebrating the 25th anniversary of "69 Love Songs" on tap for 2024.